rickhowe/partialnumber.vim/README.md

 While running some plugin or your vimrc, you might have seen such an error
 message:
 ```
   Error detected while processing function MyFunc1:
   line   37:
   E727: Start past end

   Error detected while processing function MyFunc2:
   line   61:
   E684: list index out of range: 19
 ```
-Even if `number` and `relativenumber` options are used in a window, it is not easy to identify where those errors have happened in the functions.
+Even if the `number` and `relativenumber` options are used in a window, it is not easy to identify where those errors have happened in the functions.

 In addition, when debugging your vim script, you can specify the line number for a function as a breakpoint in the `:breakadd` and `:breakdel` commands and